CLAIMS MADE E&O POLICIES

 - An action brought against a production company for the production of a movie which is similar to events depicted in a novel.

-- A defamation/slander suit brought against a production company based on a recognisable likeness between a fictional character in a tv series and an actual person.
+- A defamation/slander suit brought against a production company based on a recognizable likeness between a fictional character in a TV series and an actual person.

 - A production company is sued for unauthorized use of Titles and/or Music/Stock Footage, for not acknowledging underlying works such as books, scripts of screenplays or for not requesting permission to acquire rights.

 WHAT CAN AFFECT THE COST OF AN E&O POLICY?

 - Whether an attorney’s services were used to secure clearances and licenses

 - Coverage Territory